script

 There are four basic technology levels of digital hearing aid technology: economy, basic, advanced, and premium.
 Typically, economy hearing aids increase the volume of sounds but do not analyze the sounds or recognize the environment.
 Basic hearing aids are a notable step up, offering directional microphones, noise control, and feedback cancellation.
 Advanced hearing aids include additional technology that assists with noise control and speech enhancement (including automatic features).
 Plus, you can fine-tune them for optimal, personalized results.
 Finally, premium digital hearing aids offer the best hearing performance available today, providing exceptional sound quality in difficult listening environments.

-Unlike most audiology practices, Sound Relief Tinnitus & Hearing Center stocks many different hearing aids from many different manufacturers, so that our patients can try the devices outside of the office for a few days.
+Unlike most audiology practices, Sound Relief Tinnitus & Hearing Center stocks many different hearing aids from many different manufacturers so that our patients can try the devices outside of the office for a few days.
 Before choosing which device you like, we encourage you to try them at home and work and evaluate how they complement your lifestyle.
 To schedule a field trial without any obligations, schedule an appointment online, or give us a call.

 Extended Wear Hearing Aids: